 Make a list of what you already have.
 Look in your fridge and pantry and make a mental or physical list of ingredients you have on hand.
 I like to make this list in the Notes app on my phone, as that’s also where I keep our grocery shopping list and weekly meal plan.

-PSG TIP: You might find it helpful to group similar types of food together on the list, so put your veggies in one section, all your grains in another, etc. You can also go about this another way and put the ingredients that need to be used up first at the top of the list and the shelf-stable things at the bottom.
-Those 3 heads of baby bok choy?
-Those should go on the top.
+PSG TIP: Try grouping similar types of food together on the list.
+Put your veggies in one section, all your grains in another, etc. You can also add a second layer of organization to your list by putting the ingredients that need to be used up first at the top of the list and the shelf-stable things at the bottom.
+Those 3 heads of lettuce?
+Those should go at the top.
 That brown rice in your pantry?
-Put that on the bottom.
+Down to the bottom with you.

 Step 2: Consult your calendar